invesdwin/invesdwin-context/README.md

 	- `Aggragating(Ohlc)PointsCollection`: generating charts from large datasets is very slow and memory intensive without having any visual benefit, thus it makes sense to prefilter the data by aggregating points into to-be-pixels.
 This is handled by this special collection for XY-Points and OHLC-Bars respectively.
 You normally don't need more than around 10,000 datapoints for a XY-Chart or more than 1,000 datapoints for a OHLC-Chart to look good.
 	- `AJFreeChartVisitor`: allows to visit and modify chart elements to apply some common modifications on charts by post-processing.
 The included `JFreeChartLocaleChanger` is an example for such a case.
 It adjusts date and number formats in the chart according to the given locale (JFreeChart otherwise uses the JVM default locale).
 	- `JFreeChartExporter`: allows you to easily export charts lazily, memory sensitive and in parallel as desired into different file formats and dimensions.
 It also allows you to scale the fonts via a multiplier so they are not too small on higher chart resolutions.
-	- See [invesdwin-context-client-swing-jfreechart](https://github.com/subes/invesdwin-context-client#invesdwin-context-client-swing-jfreechart) for a feature rich interactive chart panel implementation.
+	- See [invesdwin-context-client-swing-jfreechart](https://github.com/subes/invesdwin-context-client#invesdwin-context-client-swing-jfreechart) for a feature rich interactive financial chart panel implementation.

 ## More Modules